livechat/chat-window-android/README.md

 ### Clear chat session

 After your user signs out of the app, you might want to clear the chat session.
-You can do that by invoking static method on `ChatWindowUtils.clearSession(Context)` from anywhere in the app.
+You can do that by invoking static method on `ChatWindowUtils.clearSession()` from anywhere in the app.
-In case your `ChatWindowView` is attached in course of the log out flow, you also going to need to reload it by calling `chatWindow.reload(false)` after clearSession code.
+In case your `ChatWindowView` is attached in course of the log out flow, you also going to need to reload it by calling `chatWindow.reload()` after clearSession code.
 See [FullScreenWindowActivityExample.java](https://github.com/livechat/chat-window-android/blob/master/app/src/main/java/com/livechatinc/livechatwidgetexample/FullScreenWindowActivityExample.java)

-In case your ChatWindow isn't recreated when ChatWindowConfiguration changes (i.e. VisitorName), you might want to full reload chat window by invoking `chatWindow.reload(true)`

 ## Alternative usage with limited capabilities